Scientists plan to ‘de-extinct’ Tasmanian tiger eradicated a century ago

 The company says bringing back the animal could have the potential to “re-balance the Tasmanian and broader Australian ecosystems, which have suffered biodiversity loss and ecosystem degradation” since its extinction.

 The release states that Australia has the worst extinction rate in the world for mammals.
-Without an “apex predator,” it says ecosystems plunge into a series of “cascading trophic downgrading effects,” which leads to issues like disease spread and an increase in wildfires and invasive species.
+Without an “apex predator,” it says, ecosystems plunge into a series of “cascading trophic downgrading effects,” which leads to issues such as the spread of disease and an increase in wildfires and invasive species.

 “This is a landmark moment for marsupial research and we’re proud to team up with Colossal to make this dream a reality,” said Dr. Andrew Pask, biologist and Tasmanian tiger expert.
 “The technology and key learnings from this project will also influence the next generation of marsupial conservation efforts.
 Additionally, rewilding the thylacine to the Tasmanian landscape can significantly curb the destruction of this natural habitat due to invasive species.
 The Tasmanian tiger is iconic in Australian culture.
 We’re excited to be part of this team in bringing back this unique, cornerstone species that mankind previously eradicated from the planet.”